-(2) Computed based on the number of unvested shares multiplied by the closing market price of our common stock at the end of fiscal year 2019.
+- by the closing market price of our common stock at the end of fiscal year 2020.
 The actual value (if any) to be realized by the named executive officer depends on whether the shares vest and the future performance of our common stock.
-On March 31, 2019, the closing price of our common stock was \$64.74 per share.
+On March 31, 2020, the closing price of our common stock was \$40.48 per share.
+See "Long-Term Equity Incentive Awards" above for more information on plans and performance objectives. - (4) Mr. Di Blasio was granted 2,009 restricted stock units in May 2019 as a one-time sign-one bonus.
+These awards fully vest on the first anniversary of the grant.
+See "Long-Term Equity Incentive Awards" above for more information on plans and performance objectives.